Ormica-LLC/mbh/src/pages/faq.md

           design element to your proposal.
 I work with several wonderful designers with ample experience in web, digital, campaign and marketing design.
+        title: 'Q:  Is there any obligation when I submit my info?'
     grid_cols: two
     grid_gap_horiz: medium
     grid_gap_vert: medium